SysPoe/train-wiki/docs/Other/Glossary.md

 # Glossary

-Here is a glossary for some of the acronyms that you might see.
+Here is a glossary for some of the acronyms or terms that you might see.
+I'll probably add to this whenever I see something that I don't know.

 - **ATP**: Automatic Train Protection
 - **B2N**: Beerberum to Nambour (Rail Upgrade project)